kristianmandrup/feathers-rest-koa/README.md

 ## Development

+### Express

 Start from the `test/express` folder and make sure that the routes added by the `Routes` class work as required by feathers.

+Start with the `test/express/basic.test.js` and make each test file pass from there...
-Then move on to `test/koa` ;)
+When done, move on to `test/koa` ;)

-Try running the simple `major` test on express:

-`$ mocha test/express/major.test.js`
+`$ mocha test/express/basic.test.js`

+### Koa

-Same test suite for koa:
+The main Koa test suite

 `$ mocha test/koa/major.test.js`

+Better to split it up in smaller parts, as has been done for `express`

-We likely need to create a `koaify` method, similar to `expressify` from [feathers-express](https://github.com/feathersjs/feathers-express).
+We (likely?) need to create a `koaify` method, similar to `expressify` from [feathers-express](https://github.com/feathersjs/feathers-express).

 See [feathers-koa](https://github.com/kristianmandrup/feathers-koa).